openactive-archive/api-dashboard/README.md

 ## Tests

 The API Dashboard use the Rspec test suite.
 To run the tests install the testset gems with `bundle install`, and then run `bundle exec rspec`.

+## Command Line Tools

+There is a script you can run to update the dashboard metadata.
+To run:

+`bundle exec ./bin/update_metadata.rb`

+Or on Heroku:

+`heroku run bundle exec ./bin/update_metadata.rb`

+This script checks if the metadata has been updated recently.
+If you want to force it to update, provide an `-f` flag, e.g.:

+`bundle exec ./bin/update_metadata.rb -f`